idexus/Sharp.UI/README.md

 Sharp.UI is a .NET Multi-platform App User Interface (MAUI) library that allows you to build user interfaces declaratively in C# code using fluent methods.
 You do not need to use XAML to create your interfaces.
 The library comes with Hot Reload Support, which means you can make changes to your UI in real-time and see the results without having to rebuild the entire application.
 The hot reload feature is supported in Visual Studio 2022 for both Windows and Mac using the [HotReloadKit library](https://github.com/idexus/HotReloadKit.git).

-Sharp.UI is a wrapper library, mostly auto-generated, and it replaces the standard MAUI classes.
+Sharp.UI is mostly an auto-generated library, and it replaces the standard MAUI classes, but you can also add only the generated fluent methods for classes from .Net MAUI to your project.

 <a href="https://youtu.be/w5863t1E5tg" target="_blank">
  <img src="https://github.com/idexus/Sharp.UI/raw/main/doc/assets/ytscreen.jpg" alt="Hot Reload Support" width="640" border="0" />